This post contains affiliate links.

 1. Take a day trip to Al Ain

 Al Ain is really ignored on the tourist circuit through the UAE but I strongly believe it’s worth a visit.
-But honestly, the best way to go is by renting a car.
+Al Ain day tours from Dubai are expensive so the best way to go is by renting a car.

 Car rentals in Dubai are around $30+ per day, but the two best things to do in Al Ain are free, so this is a budget-friendly outing and a great way to get off the beaten track.